Paramedicine

 paramedicine Programs

-The Specialist (Joint) Program in Paramedicine is administered by the Department of Health and Society.
-Students who complete the requirements of the program will also qualify for the Paramedic Diploma from Centennial College.
-Students who have completed the requirements for Centennial's diploma are eligible to take the Ministry of Health exams required to qualify as a Primary Care Paramedic.
+The Honours Specialist (Joint) Program in Paramedicine is administered by the Department of Health and Society.
+Students who complete the requirements of the program will qualify for an Honours Bachelor of Science degree and an Ontario College Diploma in Paramedicine from Centennial College.
+This ensures students are provided with theoretical breadth related to health and society and the practical knowledge, skills, and eligibility to take the Ministry of Health exam required to qualify as a Primary Care Paramedic in Ontario.

 Enrolment Requirements

 This program has limited enrolment.
-Applicants must fill out a Paramedicine Declaration form.
-Prior to taking courses at Centennial College, students must also fill out a medical certificate and have current qualifications in CPR and standard first aid.
-Other non-academic requirements such as a vulnerable sector police check, fitness standards and face mask fit certification will also ultimately be required.
-Additional details regarding these requirements may be found at Centennial's website.
+Applicants must fill out a Paramedicine Declaration Form that outlines additional details about their enrolment.
+Prior to taking courses at Centennial College, students must also fill out a medical certificate and have current qualifications in CPR and Standard First Aid.
+Other non-academic requirements such as a vulnerable sector police check, fitness standards, F-class driving licensure, and face mask fit certification will also ultimately be required.
+Additional details regarding these requirements may be found at Centennial College's website.
 Applicants may arrange to complete some of these requirements during their first year of study at the University of Toronto Scarborough.
-For more information on admission and deadlines, see section 6B.4 (Joint Programs with Centennial College) of this Calendar.
+For more information on admission and deadlines, see the Joint Programs section of the UTSC Calendar.

 Program Requirements